 Dental implants have a very high success rate, up to 98%.
 This is what makes them one of the best tooth restoration options available today!

 Dental implants can last for 10 years or more, and generally last closer to 20 years.
 The implant posts will last for the rest of your life and never need to be replaced.
 Your dental crowns should be cared for just like your natural teeth.
 This means receiving regular professional cleanings and brushing your teeth twice per day for at least two minutes per session, as well as flossing.

 Sometimes, despite our best efforts, there are patients who simply cannot be made eligible for implants.
 It might be a physical issue, or might be a financial matter.
 Regardless of the exact reason you should know that you still have viable options for restoring the look and function of your teeth.
 Sometimes, teeth are improperly diagnosed as being unable to be saved.
 We can take a second look at any affected teeth, and thanks to advances in gum disease treatment we might even be able to save the tooth.
 Even if the tooth cannot be saved, there are still dental bridges and dentures, which millions of Americans are benefiting from.

 Find Out if You are a Candidate Today!

-If you are in need of a single tooth dental implant, David R. Moyer, DDS is here for you.
+If you are around Paradise Valley, AZ and in need of a single tooth dental implant, David R. Moyer, DDS is here for you.
 Still not sure if you are a candidate for a single tooth implant?
 Do you have more questions about how you can improve your eligibility, or want to know more about the alternatives that we offer?
 Then call 480.935.6295 today to schedule a consultation with David R. Moyer, DDS to find out more!